While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

 - Keeping your arms straight, squeeze your shoulder blades together.

-- Hold the contraction for a moment, then release and repeat.
+- Hold the contraction for a moment, then release it and repeat.

 10. Scapular Wall Slides

 Scapular wall slides require sliding your shoulder blades up and down a wall.

 It is a low-impact exercise that can be done anywhere, making it convenient for anyone looking for good back workouts to improve their upper back health.

 - Stand facing a wall with your feet shoulder-width apart and your back straight.

 - Place your hands on the wall, keeping your arms straight and your body in a plank position.

 - Slide your shoulder blades up and down the wall.